First Battle of Marengo: Result

 Historian Christopher Duffy stated that Allied casualties were between 480 and 710, while French losses were between 500 and 1,500.
 A second source asserted that the Allies lost 43 dead, 404 wounded, and 273 missing for a total of 720.
 The French lost 569 dead and wounded.
 Digby Smith gave Austrian losses as 97 killed and 250 wounded, and Russian losses as 27 killed and 80 wounded.
 These figures give a total Allied loss of 124 killed and 330 wounded, or 454 casualties, while French losses are estimated at 500 casualties.
 On the French side 8,000 troops were engaged, while there were 9,000 Austrians and 7,500 Russians involved in the action.
 Smith wrote that a French battalion was cut off near the river and that many soldiers drowned.
 Other sources do not mention this incident.
+Gaston Bodart stated the same number of French, and 11,000 Coalition.
+He gave 150 Coalition losses and 500 French.

 Moreau's reconnaissance-in-force failed to reveal his opponent's intentions through unlucky timing.
 If the French army commander attacked the following day, Suvorov would have been gone.
 The 16 May battle convinced Moreau to abandon the Italian plain and get his army to the south side of the Ligurian Alps.
 Assuming that Suvorov intended to remain where he was, Moreau sent Victor with 7,000 infantry, 200 cavalry, but no artillery on a march to join Pérignon in Genoa.
 Since Piedmont was in revolt against French occupation, Victor's troops had to fight their way through the insurgents, arriving in Genoa on 22 May.
 Another 2,000-man column under Louis Lemoine moved from Gavi to Genoa.